Sofia Jamora Rocks A Minuscule Pink Bikini To Show Off Her Perfect Curves

 “You are perfection.
 I am surprised because you still ain’t found one?” a fourth follower questioned.

-Other fans used words and phrases like “quara-queen,” “absolute stunner,” and “body goals,” to express their admiration for Sofia.
+Other fans used words and phrases like “quara-queen,” “absolute stunner,” and “body goals” to express their admiration for Sofia.

 Many of her fellow models and influencers also liked and commented on the snap to show appreciation and support, including Lauren Dascalo, Georgina Mazzeo, Chantel Zales, and Steph Rayner.